What Is An Auditory Processing Disorder (APD)?

-Central auditory processing problem can be defined as the inability or decreased ability to make efficient use of auditory information, in other words, poor listening skills.
-Children with CAPD may exhibit a reduced ability to attend to, remember, or understand information they hear.
+Auditory processing problems can be defined as the inability or decreased ability to make efficient use of auditory information, in other words, poor listening skills.
+Children with disordered auditory skills (APD) may exhibit a reduced ability to attend to, remember, or understand information they hear.
 They may not recognize subtle differences between sounds in words.
-Normal development of receptive/expressive language and reading skills is largely dependent on effective auditory processing abilities.
 In order to learn in school via the auditory channel, a child needs the ability to:

 - Hear adequately